joakimk/minimapper/README.md

 I intend to keep this library small.
 It should be possible to learn all it does in a short time, so that you can feel secure about depending on it.
 The most important thing is that the code is stable, well-tested and bug-free.

-Any addons will be made into separate gems (with names like "minimapper-FOO").
+Any significant addons will be made into separate gems (with names like "minimapper-FOO").

 ## Installation